How to Find the Best Flower Shop Near You: Location & Quality Guide

 Price shopping among florists requires looking beyond the bottom-line number to ensure you’re comparing equivalent products and services.
 Here’s how to make effective comparisons:

 Request quotes for specific arrangements rather than general price ranges.
-For example, ask multiple florists to quote “a medium-sized arrangement featuring seasonal flowers in reds and whites” rather than simply “how much are your arrangements?”
+For example, ask multiple florists to quote “a medium-sized arrangement featuring seasonal flowers in reds and whites for delivery to [your address]” rather than simply “how much are your arrangements?”

-Compare similar container types.
-An arrangement in a premium vase will naturally cost more than the same flowers in a basic container.
+Compare similar container types and delivery locations.
+An arrangement in a premium vase delivered across town will naturally cost more than the same flowers in a basic container picked up at the shop.

 Ask about flower count and size.
 Two similarly priced arrangements might contain very different quantities of flowers.
 Some florists specify stem counts in their descriptions; if not, ask.